ds-horizon/delivr-web-panel/README.md

 # Delivr Dashboard

-A modern web interface for the DOTA (DevOps Toolkit Application) platform, enabling seamless application deployment and release management.
+A modern web interface for the Mobile DevOps platform, enabling seamless application deployment and release management.

 ## 🚀 Quick Setup